gstrehlow/note-taker/README.md

 ## Usage

 - Navigate to the heroku link above and click the "Get Started" button.
 On the next page, you are able to enter new notes and save them to the left-hand column.

+## Future Development
+- A feature I could add but wasn't required for this assignment would be the functionality to delete a note from the left-hand column.